 Ways to Learn Jive at Arete Dance Center

-Jive is one of the four dances we teach in our Introduction to Ballroom Series, along with Waltz, Tango, and Cha Cha.
+Jive is one of the four dances we teach in our Introduction to Ballroom Series, along with Waltz, Foxtrot, and Cha Cha.
 We continue to teach the jive through all of our group classes as you move up the levels, giving more advanced routines and technique as you progress.

 If you are just interested in learning the jive on its own, we recommend a private lesson with one of our professional dance instructors.